isabella232/Bitcamp-Serverless/week2/homework/issues/2- CreateFaceAPI.md

-Record the API endpoint and subscription key.
+Record and save the API endpoint and subscription key, as we'll be using it in the following parts.